ryzetech/CiderWS/README.md

 # Disclaimer
 *This project is NOT affiliated with Cider in any way shape or form (yet).
 The project is open source and free to use.
 For any legal concerns contact me at <a href="mailto:legal@ryzetech.live">legal@ryzetech.live</a>.*

+# Thanks ❤
+Thank you @SteffTek for providing me with a base to work with, @ArcticSpaceFox for giving me advice and energy to do this, and @FoxInAScarf for listening to my rants.